Hereditary fructose intolerance: Diagnosis

 Because of the ease of therapy (dietary exclusion of fructose), HFI can be effectively managed if properly diagnosed.
 In HFI, the diagnosis of homozygotes is difficult, requiring a genomic DNA screening with allele-specific probes or an enzyme assay from a liver biopsy.
 Once identified, parents of infants who carry mutant aldolase B alleles leading to HFI, or older individuals who have clinical histories compatible with HFI can be identified and counselled with regard to preventive therapy: dietary exclusion of foods containing fructose, sucrose, or sorbitol.
 If possible, individuals who suspect they might have HFI should avoid testing via fructose challenge as the results are non-conclusive for individuals with HFI, and even if the diagnostic administration of fructose is properly controlled, profound hypoglycemia and its sequelae can threaten the patient's well-being.

 Treatment

 Treatment of HFI depends on the stage of the disease, and the severity of the symptoms.
 Stable patients without acute intoxication events are treated by careful dietary planning that avoids fructose and its metabolic precursors.
 Fructose is replaced in the diet by glucose, maltose or other sugars.
 Management of patients with HFI often involves dietitians who have a thorough knowledge of what foods are acceptable.

+Scythian mutation

+Genetic analysis of ancient Don Scythians found an ALDOB gene pathogenic variant named p.Ala150Pro or rs1800546.
+Those people's diet was mostly meat, dairy, and C4 plants with no fruits.
+Their skeletons showed no indications of tooth decay.
+That variant spread through Europe to be by far the main cause of hereditary fructose intolerance.